Wendy Bradfield

 If I trust myself and focus on my connection with the ground, it will support me, I said to myself.

-Every step was a lesson in sensing, trusting, and letting go because the other side of that is thinking I'm about to croak off the side of the lil' non-mountain.
+Every step was a lesson in trust because the other side is thinking I'm about to croak off the side of this non-mountain.

 What planet are we on?

-The dead calm of the Sinai desert calms my body and mind.
+The quiet of the Sinai desert calms me.

-Looking up, I hear you are strong; you can do this! – encouragement from my friend.
+"You are strong; you can do this!" – encouragement from my friend.

-I appreciate the vote, but I'm distracted because this place doesn't look like planet Earth.
+I appreciate the vote, but I'm distracted because this place doesn't look like Earth.

-I'm mesmerized by the colossal rock formations that must be thousands of years old.
+I'm mesmerized by colossal rock formations that must be thousands of years old.

 Oh my god, I say out loud over and over again.